 Ph.D., University of Wisconsin, Madison, 1988

-Cynthia Hoffner’s academic work focuses on psychological aspects of media uses and effects.
-Topics she studies, from a social science perspective, include the role of emotion in media selection and response, parasocial relationships with media figures, the presumed influence of media messages, and issues related to media, mental health, and well-being.
-She is also interested in the uses and consequences of new media technologies.
-Currently she is working on several studies examining media and mental illness stigma.
+Cynthia Hoffner’s work focuses on psychological aspects of media uses and effects.
+Topics she studies include media and mental health, the role of emotion in media selection and response, emotion regulation via media technologies, and parasocial relationships with media figures.
+Currently she is working on several studies examining media and mental illness stigma, including celebrity mental health disclosures.
 Much of her research is conducted in collaboration with graduate students.

 Prof. Hoffner’s research appears in communication and psychology journals, including Health Communication; Stigma and Health; Psychology of Popular Media Culture; New Media & Society; Cyberpsychology, Behavior and Social Networking; Journal of Broadcasting & Electronic Media; Journal of Communication; Media Psychology; Communication Research; and Human Communication Research.
 She recently received a grant from The Waterhouse Family Institute for the Study of Communication and Society, to study celebrity disclosures of mental illness.
 Currently she serves on the editorial boards of seven academic journals.

 At the undergraduate level, Prof. Hoffner teaches Media Theory, Media Ethics & Society, and Foundations of Media Research.
 At the graduate level, she regularly teaches several core seminars, including: Media, Individuals and Society; Media Uses & Effects; and Quantitative Research Methods.
 She also has taught a variety of special topics seminars, including: New Media Psychology; Media Stereotypes, Stigma & Health; Media and Emotion; and Media and Youth.